Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 dry skin, zinc deficiency

-Before we get into the causes of dry lips, let’s first take a look at the symptoms.
+Before we get into the causes of dry lips, let’s first look at the symptoms.

-If you have any of the following symptoms, it’s likely that you have a vitamin deficiency:
+If you have any of the following symptoms, you likely have a vitamin deficiency:

 • Dry lips